Mistydz/Astro/README.md

 If you want to clone the project make sure to change the Steam_API_Key on the index.js and i recommend using dotenv before deploying your project so you  dont share your api key publicly.

-I m making the API call to steam from the backend so i dont get the CORS error .

 ### *Demo*